electron/governance/policy/permissions.md

 # Permissions

-> The goal of this document is to strictly outline the permissions that maintainers will receive on certain services depending on their roles
+> The goal of this document is to strictly outline the permissions that maintainers will receive on certain services depending on their roles.

 ## GitHub

 ### Organization Owners

-The Chair of the Administrative Working Group is always an Organization Owner.
-Every other user is granted ownership based on a need-focused approval process.
+Maintainers are granted ownership based on a need-focused approval process.

 All approved owners shall be listed below: